linode/docs/docs/guides/applications/cloud-storage/how-to-install-nextcloud-on-ubuntu-22-04/index.md

 Nextcloud is a competitive open source alternative to Dropbox and Google Drive offering shared online access to files, folders, and other content.
 Nextcloud can be downloaded on Ubuntu 22.04 using `wget` and configured through a web interface.
 The Nextcloud dashboard allows users to administer the site and add or share files.

-Nextcloud requires a LAMP stack, including configuration changes to the Apache web server, the MySQL/MariaDB RDBMS, and the PHP programming languages.
-Nextcloud recommends installing a SSL certificate, permitting the use of HTTPS.
+Nextcloud requires a LAMP stack, including configuration changes to the Apache web server, the MySQL/MariaDB RDBMS, and the PHP programming language.
+Nextcloud recommends installing an SSL certificate, permitting the use of HTTPS.
 For more information on how to install, configure, and use Nextcloud, consult the [Nextcloud User Documentation](https://docs.nextcloud.com/server/24/admin_manual/contents.html).